piomin/spring-ai-showcase/README.md

 4. Using **Multimodality** feature and **Image Model** with Spring AI and OpenAI.
 The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
 A detailed guide may be found in the following article: [Spring AI with Multimodality and Images](https://piotrminkowski.com/2025/03/04/spring-ai-with-multimodality-and-images/)
 5. Running multiple models with **Ollama** and integration through Spring AI.
 The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
 A detailed guide may be found in the following article: [Using Ollama with Spring AI](https://piotrminkowski.com/2025/03/10/using-ollama-with-spring-ai/)
 6. Getting started with Spring AI **Tool Calling** for OpenAI/MistralAI chat models.
 The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
 A detailed guide may be found in the following article: [Tool Calling with Spring AI](https://piotrminkowski.com/2025/03/13/tool-calling-with-spring-ai/)
+7. Integrate Spring AI with **Azure OpenAI** for chat models, image generation, tool calling and RAG.
+The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
+A detailed guide may be found in the following article: [Spring AI with Azure OpenAI](https://piotrminkowski.com/2025/03/25/spring-ai-with-azure-openai/)